Recommendations

 Senior Film Conservator

-If the stylistic flair of Ben F. Wilson's work in The Mysterious Pearl left an impression, the juxtaposition of stylistic flair and narrative makes it a Action outlier.
+If the stylistic flair of Ben F. Wilson's work in The Mysterious Pearl left an impression, the juxtaposition of stylistic flair and narrative makes it a Adventure outlier.
 Experience the United States influence in these recommendations that echo The Mysterious Pearl.

 Deals with beautiful girl who, through no fault of her own, leads a double life.
 Her inherited love for pearls brings her in conflict with great detective.
 He effects her reform and wins her love.
 Mystery melodrama.